kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 ## Sequence Tokens

-Prior to January 2023, the `PutLogEvents` API call required a sequence token.
-You would get the initial token from `DescribeLogStreams`, and subsequent tokens from the `PutLogEvents` response.
-If two (or more) writers wrote to the same log stream, they would need to constantly call `DescribeLogStreams` to refresh their tokens, and be prepared for `InvalidSequenceTokenException` in the event that another writer managed to write its batch between the first writer's describe and put.
+Historically, CloudWatch Logs required a sequence token with every `PutLogEvents` request.
+You would get an initial token from `DescribeLogStreams`, and subsequent tokens from `PutLogEvents`.
+If there were concurrent writers, then only one would succeed; the others would receive `InvalidSequenceTokenException`, and would have to call `DescribeLogStreams` (which was rate limited) to get a new token.

-The original version of this library performed such checks on every write.
-This was a performance hit in the common case, where each appender wrote to its own stream.
-In release 2.2.2, the `dedicatedWriter` configuration property was added: if `true`, the writer would assume that it was the only writer on a stream, and only retrieve a new sequence token if it received an exception (ie, it was not actually the only writer).
-In that release, the default value was `false` for consistency with earlier behavior; in release 3.0.0 the default value was set to `true`.
+The initial versions of this library retrieved sequence tokens before every write, which was inefficient (and could fail due to rate limits).
+In version 2.2.2, it introduced the `dedicatedWriter` parameter: if `true`, then the appender would reuse the value from `PutLogEvents`; if `false`, it would retrieve a new value for each write.
+To maintain backwards compatibility, the default value was `false`; in release 3.0.0, the default value became `true`.

-At this point in time, you no longer need to use the `dedicatedWriter` property.
-However, **if you are running version 2.x you should upgrade to version 3.x**.
-If you don't, then you'll get the (now completely pointless) behavior of retrieving a sequence token before each write.
+In January 2023, AWS changed their API so that it no longer used sequence tokens;
+any token provided in the request would be ignored.

+This libary has not yet been updated, due to [observed issues](https://github.com/kdgregory/log4j-aws-appenders/issues/184) with concurrent writes.
+However, if you're explicitly setting `dedicatedWriter` to `false` you can remove it from your logging config.
+And if you're using an old version of the appender, you should upgrade to the latest 3.x version.